| Title: | Interface to the 'Nominatim' API |

 type |

-Character vector of the OSM object type associated with each
+A character vector containing the OSM object type associated

 lat |